 Onuk Island has few rooms to accommodate guests.
 The island is privately owned by the family of the Mayor of Balabac and prior arrangement is necessary for tourists visiting or staying in the island.
 You may get in touch with local officials for the arrangement.

 Another great place to stay is Punta Sebaring in Bugsuk Island.
 The place boasts of wide and long stretch of perfectly fine and white sand.
 One may pitch a tent or stay in the cottage owned by the family of Sir Renato Principe for a minimal fee.
-See contact number on the Tips section below.

 There are other virgin islands and beaches in Balabac where you can pitch a tent, some are privately owned so it is advisable that a local guide accompanies you to these islands.

-Things to do in Balabac
+Things to Do in Balabac

 - Visit the century-old Spanish lighthouse of Melville